r-token/ryantoken.com-v4-ignite/Content/blog/swift-everywhere-web.md

 }
 ```

 That's it.
 That's the *entire* Swift file.
 Poetry, I tell you.
+And it looks just like SwiftUI!
 Nearly every file across the website is so much clearer and more concise than what I had to do to achieve the same results in Svelte.

 I don't think there's much value in me showing you *how* to set up an Ignite site: Paul's own [Ignite Samples](https://ignitesamples.hackingwithswift.com) website has most of the reference material you'll need.
 There are, however, a couple of aspects not covered in his samples that I wanted for my site.
 It took some minor digging on my part to figure them out, so I'll share those here: